Required works of art for AP Art History

 Below are short videos, essays, high-resolution photographs, and additional resources for each of the 250 required works of art that form the central curriculum for the AP®︎ Art History course.

 These works of art were selected by the College Board because they "represent foundational exemplars of global artistic traditions."
-While Smarthistory might have made different choices, we are pleased to support the dramatic expansion of the curriculum beyond the Anglo-European canon.
+Smarthistory is pleased to support the dramatic expansion of this curriculum beyond the Anglo-European canon.

 Special thanks to the many art historians and curators who have contributed their expertise.